A non-injective version of Wigner's theorem: Abstract

 \section{Abstract}

-Let $H$ be a complex Hilbert space and let ${\mathcal F}_{s}(H)$ be the real vector space formed by all self-adjoint finite rank operators on $H$.
-We prove the following non-injective version of Wigner's theorem: every linear operator on ${\mathcal F}_{s}(H)$ sending rank one projections to rank one projections (without any additional assumption) is induced by a linear or conjugate-linear isometry or it is constant on the set of rank one projections.
+Let $H$ be a complex Hilbert space and let ${\mathcal F}_{s}(H)$ be the real vector space of all self-adjoint finite rank operators on $H$.
+We prove the following non-injective version of Wigner's theorem: every linear operator on ${\mathcal F}_{s}(H)$ sending rank one projections to rank one projections (without any additional assumption) is either induced by a linear or conjugate-linear isometry or constant on the set of rank one projections.